RossClarkScotland/Gaelic_Galore/README.md

 - I also owe a debt to my father, George, for agreeing to test and give feedback on site functionality, particularly as regards the various iterations of the game.
 - I would also like to thank my friend Milana for being awesome at all things design and never being unwilling to say when some aspect of my design is less than awesome.
 - A huge shout out must go to Rebecca of the Code Institute tutoring staff, who was there with great advice and fantastic explanations to help me out of the most difficult spots during this project.
+- Thank you to everyone on the Code Institute Slack page for being willing to lend an eye and a word of advice when required.
+- Particular Slack honorifics must go to mentor Eventyret, tutor Ed B_alum, and my fellow students Abi Westcott and Ken Wee Chin for helping out when they were already done with their own projects and deserving of spending their time on something far better than fielding my last-minute, panicky questions.
 - Finally, I would like to express my gratitude to my course mentor, Spencer Barribal, for offering encouragement and useful ideas, and to the Code Institute tutors and Slack community for providing advice and for humouring me when I asked stupid questions.